 Carpal Tunnel symptoms include tingling and numbness in the hand.
 The pain is described as incredibly intense and has been reported to awaken sufferers at night.
 This pain is often caused by the swelling in the wrist.
 People often confuse nerves that are disrupted by the spine, muscles or joints as carpal tunnel syndrome.
 However, the treatment in this case is completely different.
 Misdiagnosed conditions can sometimes lead to unnecessary injections or surgery which could have otherwise been treated with conservative chiropractic care and soft tissue therapies such as Active Release Technique.

 The number of people suffering from pain and neurologic symptoms in their shoulders, arms and hands is on the rise.
 Many of them seek help from a chiropractor or sports massage therapist.
 The chiropractic approach analyzes the body’s underlying structure to locate and reduce stress on the nervous system.
-Sports chiropractors with additional training can further help through the use of functional training, rehab exercises and soft tissue approaches such as Active Release Technique (or A.R.T.).
+Sports chiropractors with additional training can further help through the use of functional training, rehab exercises and soft tissue approaches such as Active Release Technique (or A.R.T.) and Therapeutic Massage.
 Such an approach often eliminates the pain and correct the underlying structural problem that refers pain to the arm, wrist, and hand.

 Interested in learning about Sciatica and Nerve Pain in the Legs?